Skip to content

 If an image is taken with contrast, the vasculature will appear bright and will permeate into lung tissue resulting in

 artificially low destruction scores.
-A StratX® report will not be provided if a scan with contrast is detected.
+A StratX® Report will not be provided if a scan with contrast is detected.

 Contrast Scan Rejection 1